Miriam Sorace

 Persuasion & Message Testing

 My projects on this topic investigate the role of messages and information in attitude change, and the moderating role of social networks, sender and message characteristics for successful persuasion.
-I am currently taking the lead on the quantitative message testing research programme at the UK Labour Party.
+In my work for the UK Labour Party HQ, I led the quantitative message testing research programme for the Strategy and Elections teams.

 Publications